-Oil dips on weak economic outlook, but OPEC-led cuts support
+Oil falls ahead of China data, but OPEC-led cuts support

 Still, analysts expect oil prices to be relatively well supported this year by supply cuts led by the Organization of the Petroleum Exporting Countries (OPEC) and some non-OPEC allies, including Russia.

-U.S. bank J.P.
-Morgan said there were ongoing signs of economic uncertainty.
+China is expected to report at 0200 GMT on Monday that economic growth cooled to its slowest in 28 years in 2018 amid weakening domestic demand and the trade standoff with the United States.

+Growing signs of weakness in China, which has generated nearly a third of global growth in the past decade, are stoking worries about risks to the world economy and are weighing on profits for firms ranging from Apple to big carmakers.

-“The global outlook remains murky, despite emerging positives from a dovish Fed (now boosting U.S. mortgage applications), faster China easing (China credit growth stabilizing) and a more durable U.S.-China truce,” it said.
+“The global outlook remains murky, despite emerging positives from a dovish Fed (now boosting U.S. mortgage applications), faster China easing (China credit growth stabilizing) and a more durable U.S.-China truce,” U.S. bank J.P.
+Morgan said in a note.

-Despite this, analysts said supply cuts led by OPEC would likely provide crude oil prices with support.
+Despite this, analysts said supply cuts led by OPEC would likely support crude oil prices.

 “Brent can remain above $60 per barrel on OPEC+ compliance, expiry of Iran waivers and slower U.S. output growth,” J.P.
 Morgan said.